-The most famous cocktail in town is served in the Long Bar of Raffles Hotel, and is a must-do for anyone visiting the city.
-This old-fashioned bar is up a set of stairs in the hotel and is packed every night with people enjoying the fruity concoction with a handful of monkey nuts.
-The hotel is very easy to find, located only a few minutes’ walk from City Hall MRT.
+Raffles Long Bar at the Raffles Hotel is the birthplace of Singapore Sling, the most famous cocktail in town.
+It’s a must-do for anyone visiting Singapore.
+This old-fashioned bar usually gets packed by night with people enjoying the fruity concoction with a handful of peanuts.
+The hotel is very easy to find and only a short walk from City Hall MRT.

 There is something very pleasing about the atmosphere of the Raffles Hotel.
-Even from the outside it stands out with its white colonial facade and obvious dedication to preserving the iconic history of the building.
-The bar itself is also like stepping back in time, a polished teakwood bar, wicker chairs, the room cooled by traditional reed fans.
-Another tradition of the Long Bar at Raffles Hotel is the peanut shells that cover the floor.
-Boxes of monkey nuts can be found on tables and visitors are encouraged to drop the casings on the ground, just like Somerset Maugham and Rudyard Kipling would have done in their day.
-The shells make a satisfactory crunch beneath your feet.Read More
+Even from the outside, it stands out with its white colonial facade and obvious dedication to preserving the iconic history of the building.
+The bar itself is also like stepping back in time – with a polished teakwood bar, wicker chairs, and the room cooled by traditional reed fans.

 - Singapore F1 Street Circuit Driving Experience